 Whether you work in a biochemical, medical, or research field, quality control is incredibly important.
 When dealing with DNA, RNA, and other protein samples, small errors can be truly costly.
 A bioanalyzer system can help you avoid mistakes by providing reliable analysis of biological samples within a multitude of applications.

 Bio-Layer Interferometry (BLI) Platforms

 Bio-layer interferometry, or BLI, is an optical analytical technique that observes the associative and dissociative interaction of molecules.
 In chemistry, it is important to know the substances’ affinity, thermodynamic properties, and stoichiometry.
 Using white light, BLI looks at how molecules bind to or are disengaged from other molecules.

 Depending on what type of work you do, getting an accurate count of how many cells are in a sample is important.
-Automated cell counters are devices that allow doctors and laboratory workers to know exactly how many cells, dead or alive, are in a culture.
+Automated cell counters are devices that allow doctors and laboratory workers to know exactly how many cells, dead or alive, are in a cell culture within a bioreactor.

 Duplicating cultured microbial samples is done when working with or studying microorganisms.
 Colony picking, either automated or done manually, describes an instrument that picks microbial colonies out of a solid medium and reproduces them into a separate media.